-Gathering information and insights from customers, potential employees, and targeted demographic groups is important to understand their points of view about your company and products.
+Gathering information and insights from customers, employees, and target audiences is important to understand their points of view about your company and products.

-And what’s one of the most effective ways to do this?
-Ask questions of course – whether in person, on phone calls, or online surveys.
+One of the most effective ways to do this is by asking open-ended questions – whether in person, on phone calls, or online surveys.

 Open-ended questions are usually the most valuable way to get the data you need because they provide more detailed information.